Public Health Milestones

 When polio cases peaked in the late 1940s and early 50s, the fear was so great that parents were afraid to let their children play outside.
 Thirty-five thousand Americans were afflicted each year and over half a million people globally either died or were paralyzed by polio every year.2

-March of Dimes also supported Dr. Albert Sabin’s work on an oral form of the vaccine (OPV) that was approved for use in 1963 and contributed to the eradication of the disease from the US.
-In 1970, Dr. Sabin gave rights to the OPV to the World Health Organization and together, the Salk and Sabin vaccines led to a 99% reduction in worldwide polio cases.4 Now, much of world is polio-free and we are closer than ever to eradicating the disease once and for all.
-Introduction of the polio vaccine has saved the U.S. an estimated $180 billion in treatment costs for the disease.5
+March of Dimes also supported Dr. Albert Sabin’s work on an oral form of the vaccine (OPV) that was approved for use in 1963 and contributed to the eradication of the disease from the U.S. In 1970, Dr. Sabin gave rights to the OPV to the World Health Organization, and together, the Salk and Sabin vaccines led to a 99% reduction in worldwide polio cases.4 Now, much of the world is polio-free and we are closer than ever to eradicating the disease once and for all.
+The introduction of the polio vaccine has saved the U.S. an estimated $180 billion in treatment costs for the disease.5